What are the ways to invest in Nigeria with a small amount of money?

 Such domestic finteh startups are making it easy for people to invest in Nigeria.
 Some of the best investment and savings websites, apps or portals in Nigeria include the following:

-I-Invest – this is powered by Sterling Bank and allows you to invest in money market instruments such as bank deposits and Treasury Bill with very small amount of money.
-The amount of interest you earn by using this app can be as high as 20 percent per annum
+I-Invest – I-invest helps retail investors to invest in money market instruments like bank deposits and Treasury Bill with very small amount of money.
+The rate of interest you earn by using this app can be as high as 20 percent per annum

 Piggy Bank – This app/portal helps you to automate your savings and earn high returns.
 You decide how much you save and how you do it.
 You can also decide to lock in an amount over a period of time by using their safe lock.
 Interest accruable on the piggybank app can be as high as 13 percent per annum.